 1) Ostermalms Saluhall

 The food tour begins near Ostermalms Saluhall, which is a food hall that dates back to 1888.
 According to their website, they are the 7th best food hall in the world, which is an oddly specific thing to brag about.
-The historic food hall has been under renovation since 2016, and it won’t reopen until 2020.
-But that won’t stop us from chomping all the goods at its temporary location!
+The historic food hall had been under renovation for a long time and only recently reopened in 2020.
+So it will be more than exciting to chomp on all the goods in this fabulous building!

 24 Hour Treat: Breakfast Beer

 Pippi said that she wasn’t allowed to serve us a strong beer because it was too early in the morning, so we each got a mug of light Swedish beer.
 I think Swedish tourism would be even more popular if people knew that you can get beer and cheese for breakfast in Stockholm, no matter how light the beer is.

 For us carnivores, there was a giant platter of varied meats.
 But don’t think that Ostermalms was going to bore us with turkey and ham.
 We nibbled on cured reindeer meat, cured moose meat, and moose salami.

 As a half-Jewish girl from New York City, I tend to think of salami as a classic delicatessen food.
 But I’m pretty sure that even back in Minsk, my family never used moose meat for their salami.
 I enjoyed the rich, gamey flavor of these meats.
 If you’re partial to venison, I’m sure you’ll enjoy the taste of Rudolph and Bullwinkle here.

 Of course, you didn’t think we could leave Stockholm without eating Swedish meatballs, did you?
 That would be a crime against the high laws of the great Swedish empire!
 But there is a twist because we got our SMs at a place called Ingelsta Kalkon.
 Pippi told us that this translates to Turkey Heaven.
 So our Swedish meatballs were made from turkey meat.